yiwang62/dfttk_example/docs/source/Installation.rst

 where

-    | vasp_psp is a place holding your vasp pseudopotentials
+    | For the system other than aci, "-aci" should be replace by "-psp vasp_psp/" where vasp_psp is a place holding your vasp pseudopotentials
     | yourcomputer is your computer name, such as aci-vasp5, aci-vasp6, cori-knl, cori-ksw, bridges2, stampede2
     | yourbactch can be pbs, slurm
     | PMG_MAPI_KEY can be obtained by: Go to the materials project website, https://materialsproject.org/, under the API section, you will easily find you API Keys number.
     | finally, you need to change the account number and queue/partition number in the ``config/my_qadapter.yaml`` file

+- Additional steps for installation in Windows

+One need to add two environmental variables by right click Windows symbol located in the lower left corner -> system -> (scrolling down to) Advanced system settings -> Environmental variales -> "New.." button

+    | HOME - create a Windows environmental variale named 'HOME', something similiar to "C:\Users\xxxxx" where xxxxx is your login in user name
+    | FW_CONFIG_FILE - create a Windows environmental variale named 'FW_CONFIG_FILE' pointed to the 'config' folder

 Config MongoDB
 --------------